noscripter/dbushell.com/src-markdown/blog/2015-05-metalsmith.md

 });
 ````

 I prefer to configure Handlebars myself but an alternate approach would be to use the [Metalsmith excerpts plugin](https://github.com/segmentio/metalsmith-excerpts).
-This dynamically adds excerpt metadata prior to templating so `{{ this.excerpt }}` is available — whereas my approach requires `{{ post__excerpt this.contents }}`
+This dynamically adds excerpt metadata prior to templating so `{{ this.excerpt }}` is available — whereas my approach requires `{{ excerpt this.contents }}`

 I could also manually write excerpts in my Markdown content if I really cared, but who reads excerpts?
 I’d wager most of my blog readers hit the article page directly via social media or search.
 An auto-generated excerpt works just fine for me.